gcallah/work/chaps/weber.md

 ## Introduction

-In his famous book, *The Protestant Ethic and the Spirit of Capitalism*, Max Weber famously explained the rise of capitalism by pointing to the Protestant ethic, which, he claimed, was an new attitude towards work and accumulation.
+In his famous book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of capitalism by pointing to the Protestant ethic, which, he claimed, was a new attitude towards work and capital accumulation.
 A number of scholars have since disputed his explanation.

-I had taught Weber's book in several of my classes, and thus had read it several times, before encountering his critics.
-When I did encounter them, I was stunned to find that many prominent criticisms of Weber's hypothesis had already been answered in his book.
-In this introduction, I will offer just one salient example, so the reader can see kind of problem I was discovering.
-Daron Acemoglu and James A. Robinson "reject" Weber's theory for the following reason:

-"What about Max Weber’s Protestant ethic?
-Though it may be true that predominantly Protestant countries, such as the Netherlands and England, were the first economic successes of the modern era, there is little relationship between religion and economic success.
-France, a predominantly Catholic country, quickly mimicked the economic performance of the Dutch and English in the nineteenth century, and Italy is as prosperous as any of these nations today.
-Looking farther east, you’ll see that none of the economic successes of East Asia have anything to do with any form of Christian religion, so there is not much support for a special relationship between Protestantism and economic success there, either."

-But in *The Protestant Ethic*, Weber very explicitly states that, once the "spirit of capitalism" was *birthed in Protestant countries (for the reasons he explains), its material success would naturally result in its spreading to non-Protestant areas.
-So he had, right in the work they are supposedly critiquing, already explained the facts that Acemoglu and Robinson suppose refute him.

-I will illustrate that this is true of many other attempts to refute Weber's thesis.
-I certainly do not contend that Weber's thesis is *irrefutable*, only that any attempt to refute it should at least pay careful attention to what he actually said.
-As Stephen Kallberg argues in the introduction to his translation of *The Protestant Ethic*, "most of Weber's critics never mastered his complex argument" (2011: 50).
+In this paper, I will attempt to offer a summary of some notable, recent debate on Weber's thesis, with the goal of indicating whether that thesis is still viable.
+In the course of doing so, it will become apparent that in some prominent cases, as Stephen Kallberg argues in the introduction to his translation of *PE*, "Weber's critics never mastered his complex argument" (2011: 50).

 Of necessity, this paper can only examine a small sample of those misinterpreting Weber.
-As Kallberg notes, quoting Chalcraft, "Every year sees new contributions in various fields [of *Protestant Ethic* scholarship] and it would undoubtedly take a lifetime to become fully conversant with all the literature germane to PE" (2011: 57).
+As Kallberg notes, quoting Chalcraft, "Every year sees new contributions in various fields [of *PE* scholarship] and it would undoubtedly take a lifetime to become fully conversant with all the literature germane to PE" (2011: 57).
 Nevertheless, this sample will provide evidence that the problem is as pervasive as Kallberg contends.

-But before we turn our attention to Weber's thesis on the rise of capitalism, it will be helpful to visit his theory of ideal types, as that is the setting in which *The Protestant Ethic* must be viewed, in order to be properly understood.
+But before we turn our attention to Weber's thesis on the rise of capitalism, it will be helpful to visit his theory of ideal types, as that is the setting in which *PE* must be viewed, in order to be properly understood.

 ## Weber's Theory of Ideal Types

+Lastly, I will note that history by invocation of ideal types has been criticized as "an unstable level of historical understanding" (Oakeshott, 1999: 65): see Callahan (2007) for more on this point.

 ## Weber's Thesis